Textile recycling

-Every year, millions of tons of used textiles end up in the trash worldwide—most of which is incinerated or sent to landfills.
-Less than 1% of old textiles are recycled into new textiles.
-At the same time, textile consumption continues to grow, with significant environmental consequences along the supply chain.
-The production of new textiles consumes large amounts of energy, water, and chemicals – and causes significant greenhouse gas emissions.
+Every year, worldwide millions of tonnes of used textiles end up as waste, most of which is incinerated or sent to landfill.
+Less than 1% of used textiles are recycled into new textiles.
+Meanwhile, textile consumption continues to grow, resulting in significant environmental impacts throughout the supply chain.
+The production of new textiles requires large quantities of energy, water and chemicals, and generates significant greenhouse gas emissions.

-A functioning textile recycling system is therefore a key component of a sustainable textile industry.
-However, there are currently major challenges: most textiles are made of blended fabrics or contain additives such as elastane or coatings that make material recycling difficult.
-There is also a lack of standardized collection and sorting systems and sufficient marketable recycling technologies on an industrial scale.
+Effective textile recycling is therefore essential for a sustainable textile industry.
+However, there are currently major challenges: most textiles consist of blended materials or contain additives such as elastane or coatings, which make material recycling difficult.
+There is also a lack of standardised collection and sorting systems, as well as a lack of industrial-scale recycling technologies.

-ifeu investigates the ecological potential and limitations of different recycling paths – from mechanical to physical to chemical recycling.
-We analyze environmental impacts along the life cycle, evaluate innovative circular models, and develop strategies to promote closed material cycles.
+ifeu investigates the environmental potential and limitations of various recycling pathways, ranging from mechanical and physical to chemical recycling.
+We analyse environmental impacts throughout the life cycle, evaluate innovative circular economy models, and develop strategies to promote closed material cycles.

-Together with partners from industry, research, and politics, ifeu is working on scientifically sound solutions for effective and environmentally friendly textile recycling—with the aim of conserving resources, avoiding waste, and actively shaping the transformation toward a truly circular economy in the textile sector.
+In collaboration with partners from industry, research and politics, ifeu is developing scientifically sound solutions for effective and environmentally friendly textile recycling.
+The ultimate goal is to conserve resources, avoid waste, and actively promote the transition to a circular economy in the textile sector.

 Contact